Principia-Turtle/Archive/content/Hit cap vs attack speed.md

 ![media/hit-cap-vs-attack-speed-2.png](../media/hit-cap-vs-attack-speed-2.png)

 So there we have two approaches to the problem, one is from average standpoint, other is from stochastic.
 The graphs show beautifuly safe approach (hit) vs. risky one (speed).
 Both will produce the same average damage output, but attack speed will help you set new records.
+If you get an option 2% attack speed vs. 1% hit?
+I would personally go for the attack speed.